-The Coleto Creek Power Station Primary and Secondary Ash Ponds are considered existing CCR surface impoundments that are regulated under 40 CFR Part 257 Subpart D - Standards for the Disposal of Coal Combustion Residuals in Landfills and Surface Impoundments. §257.82(c) requires that existing CCR surface impoundment prepare a written Inflow Design Control System Plan to ensure that the surface impoundment is operated such that inflows to and from the impoundment from a design storm are adequately controlled.
-Because the Primary and Secondary Ash Ponds have a Low Hazard classification, the design storm is the 100-year, 24-hour rain event.
+The Coleto Creek Primary Ash Pond is considered an existing CCR surface impoundment that is regulated under 40 CFR Part 257 Subpart D - Standards for the Disposal of Coal Combustion Residuals in Landfills and Surface Impoundments. §257.82(c) requires that existing CCR surface impoundment prepare a written Inflow Design Control System Plan to ensure that the surface impoundment is operated such that inflows to and from the impoundment from a design storm are adequately controlled.
+Because the Primary Ash Pond has a Low Hazard classification, the design storm is the 100-year, 24-hour rain event.

-Based on the estimated rainfall accumulation associated with the design storm event, and wind and wave run-up estimates, the maximum storage pool elevation should be set to 136.1 ft NAVD88 (staff gauge elevation of 135.7 ft), which would provide containment for the design storm and allow 1.7 feet of additional freeboard for wave action.
+Based on the estimated rainfall accumulation associated with the design storm event, and wind and wave run-up estimates, the maximum storage pool elevation should be set to 136.1 ft NAVD88 (staff gauge elevation of 135.7 ft), which would provide containment for the design storm and allow 1.7 ft of additional freeboard for wave action.
 Furthermore, the East and West channels should be maintained to allow the cumulative flow of ash sluice water and peak rainwater flow from the design 100-year storm into the "wet" side of the Primary Ash Pond.

 The results of this analysis show that overtopping during the design storm would not occur due to the accumulation of storm water.
-Therefore, the Primary and Secondary Ash Ponds currently have sufficient hydraulic capacity to manage the design storm at the highest operating liquid level.
+Therefore, the Primary Ash Pond currently has sufficient hydraulic capacity to manage the design storm at the highest operating liquid level.